ulyavedenina/Lung_Cancer_Auto-Segmentation/README.md

 ## Overview

+This project focuses on the automatic segmentation of lung tumors from 3D MRI images.
+The goal is to accurately identify and delineate tumor regions within the volumetric data, a critical step in the diagnosis and treatment planning for lung cancer.

 The project involves:

-- **Extraction of subvolumes**: Generating smaller 3D patches on the base of original 3D data which include at least 1% of the tumor
+- **Extraction of subvolumes**: Generating smaller 3D patches on the base of original 3D data which include at least 1% of the tumor.
 - **Generating a new dataset**: Creating a standardized dataset by generating 10,000 examples of subvolumes.
-- **Initializing a 3D U-Net architecture**: This architecture allows capturing spatial context
+- **Initializing a 3D U-Net architecture**: This architecture allows capturing spatial context.
-- **Model Evaluation**: Using dice coefficient as an evaluation metric
+- **Model Evaluation**: Using dice coefficient as an evaluation metric that compares the overlap between predicted and ground truth regions

 On the test set, the dice coefficient reaches 0.7959, the soft dice loss is 0.1663.